winitzki/scall/tutorial/programming_dhall.md

 It turns out that the code for `fmap` can be derived mechanically from the type definition of a functor.
 The Haskell compiler will do that if the programmer just writes `deriving Functor` after the definition.
 But Dhall does not support any such metaprogramming facilities.
-The code of `fmap` must be written by hand in Dhall programs.
+The code of `fmap` must be written out in Dhall programs.

 ###### Example: a function with a typeclass constraint